edm00se/blog/_drafts/-developer-dog.md

 ### Background

 Here's a post I've been working on for longer than I care to admit to.
 For a few months, I've been wanting to kick off a series on serverless development practices, theory behind why serverless is such a game changer, as well as a couple of demos.
 The fact of the matter is, each time I've started, I've gotten so bogged down in writing a post about _what serverless is_ and the backing theory, I've managed to loose blogging momentum and it has since idled in my drafts folder for a while.
-So, what I've settled on for now, is a brief introductory to my first Alexa Skill, and the basics of how it works.37
+So, what I've settled on for now, is a brief introductory to my first Alexa Skill, and the basics of how it works.

 ### Intro